Insality/druid/api/components/extended/layout_api.md

 > at /druid/extended/layout.lua

-The component used for managing the layout of nodes, placing them inside the node size with respect to the size and pivot of each node
+Druid component to manage the layout of nodes, placing them inside the node size with respect to the size and pivot of each node.

+### Setup
+Create layout component with druid: `layout = druid:new_layout(node, layout_type)`

+### Notes
+- Layout can be horizontal, vertical or horizontal with wrapping
+- Layout can resize parent node to fit content
+- Layout can justify content
+- Layout supports margins and padding
+- Layout automatically updates when nodes are added or removed
+- Layout can be manually updated by calling set_dirty()

 ## Functions

 - [init](#init)
 - [update](#update)
 - [get_entities](#get_entities)